A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 - Participant has received anticancer therapy including chemotherapy, radiation therapy, immunotherapy, biologic, or any investigational therapy within a period of 21 days or herbal therapy within 7 days prior to the first dose of ABBV-399.

 - Participant has uncontrolled metastases to the central nervous system (CNS) based on head CT or MRI.
-Subjects with brain metastases may be eligible 2 weeks after definitive therapy to all known sites of CNS disease provided they are asymptomatic and either off or on a non-increasing dose (in last 2 weeks) of systemic steroids and not on anticonvulsants for seizure activity directly related to progressive CNS metastases.
+Participants with brain metastases may be eligible 2 weeks after definitive therapy to all known sites of CNS disease provided they are asymptomatic and either off or on a non-increasing dose (in last 2 weeks) of systemic steroids and not on anticonvulsants for seizure activity directly related to progressive CNS metastases.

 - Participant has history of interstitial lung disease (ILD) or pneumonitis that required treatment with systemic steroids, or any evidence of active ILD or pneumonitis.